grantferowich/Gymnasium/README.md

 7. The date a function was successfully tested
 8. The number of days which have transpired since I last practiced the algorithm
 9. The number of times the algorithm has been practiced overall
-10. The time and space complexity of the algorithm
+10. The time and space complexities of the algorithm
-11. Detailed notes stating how the algorithm solution works.
+11. Detailed notes stating how the algorithm works.
 12. Additional functions to see.